Terms of Trading

 17.3 The Client shall reimburse the developer their reasonable costs incurred in complying with the above provisions.

-17.4 The client confirms and understands that the package know as Orchestra is solely the property of the developer, this includes all codes, software, content, workflows and imagery.
+17.4 The client confirms and understands that the package known as Orchestra is solely the property of the developer, this includes all codes, software, content, workflows and imagery.

 The Designer hereby warrants:

-18.1 that any Detailed Specification will be adhered too.
+18.1 that any Detailed Specification will adhere too.

 18.2 that the Software will be written in accordance with the Detailed Specification